-Third, there must be no agreement providing that the employee retains ownership of copyright in the works created in the course of his employment.
 Unlike assignments, which under Canadian copyright law must be in writing, such an “agreement to the contrary” does not need to be in writing and in certain circumstances could even be presumed, such as in the academic context where professors will usually retain ownership of the copyright in their work despite their employment relationship.

 Unlike the Copyright Act, the Patent Act does not include specific provisions addressing the ownership of patent rights in inventions made during the course of employment.
 The applicable principles were therefore developed by the courts and the general rule is essentially the opposite of that applicable to copyright.
-The employee will, as a general rule, retain ownership of the patent rights in his inventions.
+The employee will, as a general rule, retain ownership of the patent rights in their inventions.
 The employer can nevertheless benefit from two exceptions to that rule: the employer will be entitled to the patent rights in the invention of an employee if the employer has an express agreement to that effect with the employee, or if the employee was “hired to invent”.

 - the employee was hired expressly for the purpose of inventing;